tyntec/api-samples/chat-integrations/README.md

 Collection of sample applications showcasing integrations via Chat Messaging Dashboard (Eazy) API

+## WhatsApp channel

-- shopify-zendesk - integration with Shopify and Zendesk
+- shopify-zendesk - integration of notes with Shopify and Zendesk
-- watson - integration with Watson Assistant
+- watson - integration of conversations with IBM Watson Assistant
+- zohocrm - integration of remarks with Zoho CRM